Groestlcoin/btcpayserver/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Your environment**
-* Version of BTCPay Server:
+* Version of GRSPay Server:
 * Deployment method:
 * Other relevant environment details:

 **Logs (if applicable)**